 The article addresses a step by step dye penetrant testing process.
 There are two techniques for dye penetrant test as follow:

-Each of above techniques can be performed with three different processes as follow:
+techniques can be performed with three different processes as follow:

 In this article, we are going to explain the simplest technique and process which is used for portable application in the field.
 Some of the above-mentioned processes are designed for lab test application and would not be easy to be conducted in the field.
 Here is the step by step dye penetrant testing process:

 The 3 spray cans (aerosol) are provided for this test.
 First one is named cleaner.
 The technician sprays the cleaner to the test object and then cleans the surface with non-used rag or cloth.
 The sprayed material is evaporated rapidly.
 So the technsion needs to clean the surface instantly.